yuelchen/java-coding-interview-prep/README.md

 # Java Coding Interview Prep
 This repository is a collection of Java projects for brushing up on Data Structures, Algorithms and more!

-## 👋 Hello 👋
-If you found this work to be helpful and would like support me, please consider getting me a [☕ ko-fi](https://ko-fi.com/yuelchen) :)

 ## We Used Generics
 The custom Data Structure and Algorithm Java classes are written with Generics.
 A Java class with Generics has a parameterized type which allows that Java class to use a different data type.